teqsun/mkdoc-wiki-ADN/docs/en/LEXIE/LEXIE.md

 ---

 ## Conclusion
-By combining a ** floor price **, a ** local installation ** and a ** ia under control **, Lexie responds to a niche neglected by the cloud solutions: that of professionals who want the quality of a large institute without the price or complexity.Added to the DNA suite, it completes the study chain: ** collect, code, analyze and restore ** - faster, more surely and at controlled cost.Lexie is not a gadget: it is ** the new basic tool ** for anyone who deals with open questions.
+By combining a **floor price**, a **local installation** and a **ia under control**, Lexie responds to a niche neglected by the cloud solutions: that of professionals who want the quality of a large institute without the price or complexity.Added to the DNA suite, it completes the study chain: **collect, code, analyze and restore**
+   - faster, more surely and at controlled cost.Lexie is not a gadget: it is **the new basic tool** for anyone who deals with open questions.